BradleyColson/California_Hospital_Bed_Distribution/README.md

 The distribution of hospital bed capacity in California is concentrated in major metropolitan areas, leading to obvious capacity between urban centers and rural counties.

-The overall bed capacity is dominated by Skilled Nursing Facilities (SNFs), which cater to long-term care rather than critical acute emergencies.
+The overall bed capacity is dominated by Skilled Nursing Facilities, which cater to long-term care rather than critical acute emergencies.

 Key Finding: Over 56% of total beds are non-acute (SNFs, Residential, etc.) or are in facilities with no specified Emergency Room services.
 This structure makes the state vulnerable to acute care surges, particularly in lesser populated regions.